vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 #### Array Delimiter

-As with the localized configuration in CSV format, the array is separated by commas, and commas between double quotes, single quotes, parentheses (), square brackets [], braces {}, and angle brackets <> are ignored If there are commas in the string of the array, please use double or single quotes to enclose the string.
+As with the localized configuration in CSV format, the array is separated by commas, and commas between double quotes, single quotes, parentheses (), square brackets [], braces {}, and angle brackets <> are ignored.
+If there are commas in the string of the array, please use double or single quotes to enclose the string.

+#### Configuration File Combine

+Configuration file provides combine function which can combine multiple profiles into a single profile.
+While your developes a game which supports multiple platforms, and configuartion parameters are not uniformed.
+You can firstly creat an "application.properties.txt" as default, then creat an "application.android.properties.txt" for Android extend; and creat an "application.ios.properties.txt" for IOS extend.
+Only the different parts need be reconfiged in these extend files, the common parts can be left unconfigured and used directly from the default configuration file.

+Example is as follows.
+First load default configuration into combined configuration, then load special configuration related to current platform into combined configuration.
+The platform configuration shall be queried firstly, the default configuration shall be queried in the next.

+**Note: the later added configuration file has higher priority in combined configuration file.**

+    /* Create a composite configuration */
+    CompositeConfiguration configuration = new CompositeConfiguration();

+    /* Load the default configuration file */ string defaultText = FileUtil.ReadAllText(Application.streamingAssetsPath + "/application.properties.txt");
+    configuration.AddConfiguration(new PropertiesConfiguration(defaultText));

+    #if UNITY_EDITOR
+      string text = FileUtil.ReadAllText(Application.streamingAssetsPath + "/application.editor.properties.txt");
+    #elif UNITY_ANDROID
+      string text = FileUtil.ReadAllText(Application.streamingAssetsPath + "/application.android.properties.txt");
+    #elif UNIYT_IOS
+      string text = FileUtil.ReadAllText(Application.streamingAssetsPath + "/application.ios.properties.txt");
+    #endif

+    /* Loads the configuration file of the current platform */ configuration.AddConfiguration(new PropertiesConfiguration(text));

+    /* Register the configuration file into the container */ container.Register<IConfiguration>(configuration);

+#### A subset of Configuration File

+Except combin function, Configureation File also supports subset function.
+When using this function, set Key accoding function module and separate by dot.
+One Key refer to one subset of configuration file.
+Below example shows how to use it.

-#### Configuration File Example
+#### Example of Configuration File

-The properties file format is as follows, configure everything with key = value, the comment text that starts with #, blank lines are ignored:
+The properties file format is as follows, configure everything with key = value, the comment text that starts with #, blank lines are ignored.
+In below code, I config four groups in updating module, which are local/develop/pre-release/release group.
+Application can locate the effective grop relation to the valve of "application.config-group", such as "application.config-group=local" in example.
+Using " application.local" can get local group subset, localConfig=config.Subset("application.local").

     #application config
     application.app.version = 1.0.0